 This is where the "Silent Walk Around" comes into play as I explained in the general topics above.
 Keep silent and don't show any emotion while inspecting the vehicle.
 Touch any discrepancies and shake your head in disappointment.
 The seller will automatically think you're not happy with the vehicle and work to your advantage.

 Make sure you have your driver's license and current insurance with you so you can test drive the vehicle.
 Ask the seller and take note about anything unusual that comes up during the drive.
-You can read more about the test drive process here.

 How to Discuss Price With a Private Seller